vapvarun/canopyprd/Theme_Code_Standards_Audit_Report.md

 **What this means:** This function has multiple serious problems - it's like a broken lock on your door that sometimes works but leaves you vulnerable to security breaches.

+**Technical Analysis:** The function directly accesses `$_SERVER['HTTP_REFERER']` without validation, which can be spoofed by attackers.
+There's no nonce verification to prevent CSRF attacks.
+The function lacks a return statement for the else condition, causing undefined behavior.
+WordPress coding standards require sanitizing all user inputs with functions like `sanitize_url()` and implementing proper nonce verification using `wp_verify_nonce()`.

 ### Example 6: Critical Memory Leak

 **File:** functions.php (Lines 104-208)